-- A bee will leave behind a stinger attached to a venom sac.
-Try to remove it as quickly as possible.
+- A bee will usually leave behind a stinger attached to a venom sac.
+Try to remove it as quickly as possible using a scraping motion, without pinching the venom sac at the end.
 (Wasps don't leave their stingers in the skin after stinging, which means they can sting more than once.)

 - Wash the area carefully with soap and water.
 Do this two to three times a day until the skin is healed.

 - Apply an ice pack wrapped in a cloth or a cold, wet washcloth for a few minutes.

 - Give acetaminophen or ibuprofen for pain.

 - For pain and itching, give an over-the-counter oral antihistamine if your child's doctor says it's OK; follow dosage instructions for your child's age and weight.
 You could also apply a corticosteroid cream or calamine lotion to the sting area.